jefferyschmidt/bmad/projects/30_guitar_site/tech-stack.md

 {
   "project_type": "web_application",
-  "tech_stack_reasoning": "Next.js provides a robust and scalable full-stack React framework that aligns well with the project's requirements.
-The integrated API routes and Prisma database toolkit simplify the development and deployment of the Guitar Site, ensuring a modern, performant, and maintainable application.", "selected_tech_stack_id": "nextjs_prisma", "frontend": {
+  "tech_stack_reasoning": "Next.js provides a robust and scalable full-stack React framework that aligns well with the project requirements.
+Prisma offers a modern database toolkit that simplifies the data access layer, while PostgreSQL is a suitable choice for the relational data needs of the Guitar Site.
+This tech stack enables efficient development, good performance, and easy deployment to Vercel.", "selected_tech_stack_id": "nextjs_prisma", "frontend": {
     "name": "Next.js",